RummanShahriar/Next_generation_travel_ticketing_software/README.md

 ## Notes

-This project is intended for academic and practical demonstration purposes.
+This project is intended for practical demonstration purposes.
 It can be extended with features like mobile application support, dynamic pricing, loyalty programs, and integration with third-party payment systems.